 Eligible Authorities

-Cities Under Review must be European cities, who receive ERDF support for the design and implementation of their SUD strategy under Article 11 of the ERDF Regulation (EU) 2021/1058.
+Cities under review must be European cities, who receive ERDF support for the design and implementation of their SUD strategy under Article 11 of the ERDF Regulation (EU) 2021/1058.
 They are known as Article 11 cities.
 You can check if you are an Article 11 city using this link.
 Up to four representatives of the urban authority of the Article 11 city can participate, all who must work directly on the SUD strategy.

 Thematic Areas

 An EUI Peer Review is required to focus on specific challenges related to the design and implementation of SUD strategies.
-Each City Under Review is tasked with identifying the challenge/s they want to tackle and formulating it into three ‘guiding questions’ to be addressed.
+Each city under review is tasked with identifying the challenge/s they want to tackle and formulating it into three ‘guiding questions’ to be addressed.

 The challenges tackled should align with the key elements of integrated approaches to sustainable urban development identified under EUI Cohesion Policy.
 To learn more about the required elements of a SUD strategy, consult the JRC’s Handbook for Sustainable Urban Development Strategies.